Skip to main content

 Events are happening all the time in a highly interactive web application.

-In the next article we will finally explore a fundamental concept that makes React reacts and remembers what have happened now and in the past after some series of interactions or events.
+In the next article of the series, we will finally explore how React reacts and remembers what has happened now and in the past after some series of interactions or events.

-Thank you for watching and happy coding 🧑💻.
+Thank you for watching and happy coding!